-One of the most important strategy asset in a IT company is to deal with change.We live in a World where everything change, and it change quickly: the market, the customer expectation, the software.Being a technician and working on IT, I mostly focused on customer expectation (in term of UI/UX), and software changes (in term…
+One of the most important strategy asset in a IT company is the ability to deal with changes.In Software World everything changes, and it changes quickly: market, customer expectation, third party software.Being a technician and working on IT, I mostly focused on customer expectation (in term of UI/UX), and software changes (in term of service…

 Pivoting: when company changes its offer

-In my experience, working for a service company, it happens that some service has no more effective, so customer stop to pay for it.
+As of my experience, it’s usual that some service has no more effective, so customer stop to pay for it.

-There are big software pivot that everyone can see from the marketing news, for general public, but internally every IT company is dealing with small or big changes every month.
+There are big software pivot that everyone can see from the marketing news, for general public, but internally every IT companies deal with small or big changes every month, and every week.

 Changing is not an optional task: change must be implemented and managed.